NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Battlezoo Bestiary - Equipment/Silken Tail.md

 **Frequency** once per round;

 **Effect** You wave the silken tail in a fantastic display of bedazzling color and light.
-Creatures other than you within 5 feet who can see the whip must succeed at a DC 26 Fortitude check save or become [[Conditions/Dazzled|Dazzled]] for 1 round.
+Creatures other than you within 5 feet who can see the whip must succeed at a DC 26 Fortitude check save or become [[Dazzled|Dazzled]] for 1 round.
 Creatures you have damaged with the whip this round take a -2 circumstance penalty on this save.

 * * *